-As the 2022 safari rally which was broadcast live comes to an end, we take a look at one of the most iconic photos of this prestigious event.
+As the 2023 safari rally which is being broadcast live continues, we take a look at one of the most iconic photos of this prestigious event.
 At the 1993 Safari Rally in Kenya, what is thought to be Ian Duncan’s Toyota Celica GT-Four ST185 is actually the Toyota Celica GT-Four belonging to the one and only Juha Kankkunen’s car number 1 but driven by Ian Duncan for a photoshoot that soars beyond a crest.
 Overlooking the automobile from Tanzania across the border is the snow-capped Mount Kilimanjaro, Africa’s highest peak at 5,895 meters.

 Two Maasai villagers are observing as an azure sky soars over the snow and dry soil below.

 The iconic photograph of a flying Toyota Supra (and later the Celica) next to two Maasai tribesmen with Mount Kilimanjaro and crystal-clear blue skies in the distance is one of the greatest illustrations of this safari rally in Kenya.